-Japan firm offers 3D model of foetusNovember 27th, 2012 by Miwa Suzuki in Other /
+Japan firm offers 3D model of foetusNovember 27, 2012 by Miwa Suzuki in Medicine & Health / Other

 Expectant parents in Japan who can't wait to show the world what their baby will look like can now buy a three-dimensional model of the foetus to pass around their friends.